davidmason/fedora-setup-scripts/README.md

  - Install and configure software that I usually use.
  - Set up development tools for projects on which I often work.

+Several things are hard-coded for my personal setup.
+At some point I will extract all the specific stuff to some config that can be edited before running bootstrap.

 ## Installation